We want young people to have a say on issues in their local community and concerns, which affect them.

 The programme promotes safer communities and volunteering.
 It is aimed at young people, aged 3-17 years.

 The Youth Commission enables young people to support, challenge and inform the work of the PCC for Cleveland.

 During 2020-21, Cleveland Youth Commission worked on a major, peer-led consultation known as the Big Conversation.
 Youth Commissioners sought views on five key topics:

 - Drug and alcohol;

 - Relationships between young people and the police:

 - Youth activities and preventing re-offending.

-The survey was aimed at Cleveland’s young people, aged 14 to 25, and will form part of the Big Conversation.
-It was a chance for young people to express their views and tell community safety leaders how they would like to see them tackled.
+The survey was aimed at Cleveland’s young people, aged 14 to 25s.
+It was their chance to express their views and tell community safety leaders how they would like to see their concerns tackled.